SUBTITLE TOOL

 How this tool works

-Tip: If your subtitles are off by a constant amount (like exactly 1 hour due to timecode mismatch), this is the fastest fix.
+Tip: If your subtitles are off by a constant amount (like exactly 1 hour due to a timecode mismatch), this is the fastest fix.

 Practical guide